 Pursuant to Rule 409 under the Securities Act and Rule 12b-21 under the Exchange Act, Martin Marietta requested that Vulcan provide Martin Marietta with information required for complete disclosure regarding the businesses, operations, financial condition and management of Vulcan.
 As of the date of this prospectus/offer to exchange, Martin Marietta has not received a response from Vulcan with respect to such request.
-Martin Marietta will amend or supplement this prospectus/offer to exchange to provide any and all information Martin Marietta receives from Vulcan, if Martin Marietta receives the information before Martin Marietta's offer to exchange expires and Martin Marietta considers it to be material, reliable and appropriate.
+Martin Marietta will amend or supplement this prospectus/offer to exchange to provide any and all information Marietta receives from Vulcan, if Martin Marietta receives the information before Martin Marietta's offer to exchange expires and Martin Marietta considers it to be material, reliable and appropriate.

 An auditor's report was issued on Vulcan's financial statements and included in Vulcan's filings with the SEC.
-Pursuant to Rule 439 under the Securities Act, Martin Marietta requires the consent of Vulcan's independent auditors to incorporate by reference their audit reports included in Vulcan's Annual Report on Form 10-K for the year ended December 31, 2010 into this prospectus/offer to exchange.
+Pursuant to Rule 439 under the Securities Act, Martin Marietta requires the consent of Vulcan's independent auditors to incorporate by reference their audit reports included in Vulcan's Annual Report on Form 10-K for the year ended December 31, 2011 into this prospectus/offer to exchange.
 Martin Marietta requested and has, as of the date hereof, not received, such consent of Vulcan's independent auditors.
-If Martin Marietta receives this consent, Martin Marietta will promptly file it as an exhibit to Martin Marietta's registration statement of which this prospectus/offer to exchange forms a part.
+We have requested dispensation pursuant to Rule 437 under the Securities Act from this requirement.
+If Martin Marietta receives the consent of Vulcan's independent auditors, Martin Marietta will promptly file it as an exhibit to Martin Marietta's registration statement of which this prospectus/offer to exchange forms a part.
+Because Martin Marietta has not been able to obtain Vulcan's independent auditors' consent, you may not be able to assert a claim against Vulcan's independent auditors or any omissions to state a material fact required to be stated therein.